Obtain application and server credentials

 OS X VM

-- Download the OS X VM file for the Bitnami LAMP Stack from the Bitnami website.
+- Download the OS X VM file for the LAMP packaged by Bitnami from the Bitnami website.

 - Begin the installation process by double-clicking the image file and dragging the WordPress OS X VM icon to the Applications folder.

 - Launch the VM by double-clicking the icon in the Applications folder.

 The application is installed in the /opt/bitnami directory of the OS X VM.

 You need application credentials, consisting of a password.
 This will allow you to log in to the services of the Bitnami stack.